Bryan Massey

 Bryan William Massey (born June 13, 1971) is an American actor.
 He is best known for his gravelly voice and sense of humor.
 He has appeared in numerous movies, TV shows, video games and cartoons.
 He is also the co-creator/co-owner of Galactic Bastards.
-He has provided hundreds of recognizable voices, including Ladd Russo from Baccano, Dick Gumshoe in Ace Attorney, Cocytus in Overlord, Oolong in the Funimation dub of the Dragon Ball series, and Wilheim in Borderlands: The Pre-Sequel.
+He voiced Tenshiro Okakura, the club advisor and member of a rebel group known as the Border Military Alliance (BMA) in the anime series Rideback.
+He has provided hundreds of recognizable voices, including Ladd Russo from Baccano, Tenshiro Okakura in Rideback, Dick Gumshoe in Ace Attorney, Cocytus in Overlord, Oolong in the Funimation dub of the Dragon Ball series, and Wilhelm in Borderlands: The Pre-Sequel.
+Massey is also known for his role as Tenshiro Okakura in the anime series Rideback.

 Career

 Bryan Massey began his acting career at the age of 9 when he made the local paper by winning the 5th grade talent show lip-syncing to Steve Martin's "King Tut".
 In college, Bryan had lead roles in several musicals, participated in community theater, made several short movies with friends on campus, and was a nationally ranked member of the cheer-leading squad.
 After earning an associate degree in Radio/Television, Bryan decided to pursue his acting career and moved to Hollywood.
 He got his "Big Break" after being cast as violent psychopath Ladd Russo in the widely successful English dub of Baccano!, for which he won a "Dubby" Award in 2009.
+Besides his famous roles as Oolong in the Dragon Ball series, Ladd Russo in Baccano and Dick Gumshoe in Ace Attorney, he is also best known for his role as Tenshiro Okakura in the anime series Rideback, based on the manga of the same name.
 While he is mostly known for his voice work in animated mediums, he has also appeared in many Live-Action Movies and TV series, which began with a small role in the second season of Fox's Prison Break.